rsagawa/EndoscopicSimDataset/README.md

    -> Generate depth image data (.exr) at the save destination

 ## Download

 The data we generated can be downloaded from the following
 ```sh

 ```

 ## Others

+### How to Create Camera Paths

+1. Select Hierarchy Window > Capsule > Camera

+2. Enable the checkboxes for CameraPathSave.cs and CameraMover.cs

+3. Disable the checkboxes for RGBSave.cs and DepthSave.cs

+4. Enter the absolute path of the save destination in CameraPathSave.cs > Save Path

+5. Press the play button to enable camera movement using mouse and key operations

+   - W: Forward, S: Backward, A: Left, D: Right
+   - Q: Up, E: Down
+   - Mouse drag: Arbitrary rotation

+6. Press the space key to start recording the camera path

+7. Press the space key again to stop recording the camera path
+   -> Generate a csv file at the save destination

+### How to Specify the Created Camera Path

+1. Select Hierarchy Window > Capsule > Camera

+2. Specify the path of the csv file in RGBSave.cs > Load Camera Pose Path

+&nbsp;&nbsp;&nbsp;&nbsp;(The same applies to generating depth images)

 ### How to Check Depth Data

 1. Install the following modules